Domination and 2-degree-packing numbers in graphs: Introduction

-In this paper a characterization of simple connected graphs is given which attains the inequality of the Equation (\ref{eq:des}).
-It is important to say that there is not a lower bound for the domination number of a graph in terms of the 2-packing number, since it is easy to see that $\gamma(K_n)=1$ and $\nu_2(K_n)=n$, for all $n\geq3$.
+In this paper, we give a characterization of simple connected graphs $G$ satisfying $\gamma(G)=\nu_2(G)-1$.
+There is not a lower bound for the domination number of a graph in terms of the 2-degree-packing number, since $\gamma(K_n)=1$ and $\nu_2(K_n)=n$, for all $n\geq3$.